 A HEREFORD BEEFSTOUW RAISES THE STEAKS IN MELBOURNE CBD

 Corporates, couples and meat afficiados!
 Melbourne's dining heartland is now home to a fresh, Nordic inspired steakhouse - A Hereford Beefstouw in Duckboard Place.
 Nestled amidst cobblestones and street art, A Hereford Beefstouw offers a relaxed Nordic style menu that celebrates high quality steak in a Danish designed setting.
 The World Loves Melbourne was invited to the launch, and then also to an epic intimate evening with a few media and Owner Tim Burvill.
 To dine with Tim and get the heart and ethos of A Hereford Beefstouw was fabulous, and we got to sample an excellent range of the menu.
+Surely one of the best steak and meat restaurants in Melbourne.

 We love the grungy laneway entrance...
 Inside is a world of chic, open kitchen, sense of space, exposed brick, and a vibe perfect for that catch up or business lunch.